- 8.3 in

 Pyrrhuloxias make short flights by alternating a few wingbeats and a glide, making an undulating flight path.
 In the fall and winter Pyrrhuloxias forage for seeds in mixed flocks.
 In late February and early March, the flocks start to break up and the males become aggressive.
 They establish territories and patrol the boundaries, singing at prominent perches and chasing intruders.
 Males court females by giving a distinctive call, approaching her with a wing-fluttering sound, bowing the head, and sometimes offering a piece of food.
 Once nests are in progress, females join their mates to thwart intruders.
 Pyrrhuloxias remain territorial until the end of the breeding season, in late summer.
 Mates may stay together year round, but no one knows if they continue their relationship from one year to the next.
 Predators of Pyrrhuloxias and their nests include feral and domestic cats, Ferruginous Pygmy-Owls, and Greater Roadrunners.

-Pyrrhuyloxia populations were relatively stable from 1966 to 2010, though small declines were noted every year, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 3 million with 63 percent in Mexico and 37 percent in the U.S..
+Pyrrhuyloxia populations declined by 1.5% per year between 1966 and 2014, resulting in a cumulative decline of 53%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 3 million birds, with 63% living in Mexico and 37% in the U.S..
 They are a U.S.-Canada Stewardship Species and rate a 12 out of 20 on the Continental Concern Score.
-They are not on the 2012 Watch List.
-Their numbers likely declined during the twentieth century as millions of acres of desert scrubland in the Southwest were cleared for agriculture and urbanization.
+Pyrrhuyloxia is not on the 2014 State of the Birds Watch List.
+Populations likely declined during the twentieth century as millions of acres of desert scrubland in the Southwest were cleared for agriculture and urbanization.
 Some of the Pyrrhuloxia’s habitat is safeguarded within national wildlife refuges, parks, and other protected areas.

 Resident (nonmigratory).
 Some individuals disperse north after the breeding season.